Borderland Beat

-Borderland Beat (BB) is an English language news blog that reports on the Mexican Drug War.
+Borderland Beat is an English language news blog that reports on the Mexican drug war.
 The blog was started in 2009 by an anonymous individual using the pseudonym Buggs.
-BB's reporters are mostly based in the U.S. and Mexico.
+Borderland Beat's reporters are mostly based in the U.S. and Mexico.
 Their main focus is to provide English coverage of the drug war in Mexico, by creating analysis and research material about drug cartels, criminal figures, and the effects on the ongoing drug war, as well as translating Spanish articles into English.

 Origins

 Borderland Beat was started in 2009 by "Buggs" (Alex Marentes), a retired Albuquerque Police Department officer and former active duty and reserve U.S. Marine.
-Buggs' intention was to report about the Mexican Drug War to U.S. readers.
-Buggs began translating Mexican drug cartel news articles from Spanish to English since mid-2008 but was using his personal blog as a platform.
+Buggs' intention was to report about the Mexican drug war to U.S. readers.
+Buggs began translating Mexican drug cartel news articles from Spanish to English in mid-2008, but was using his personal blog as a platform.
 Realizing the dangers of reporting on his personal blog, he created Borderland Beat and hosted it on Blogger, a platform owned by Google.
 Buggs came up with the name of the blog because "borderland" refers to a geographical space or zone around a territorial border, in this case the U.S.-Mexico border.
 Buggs was born in the El Paso–Juárez border area and Borderland Beat initially started by covering drug cartel violence in this area.
 The word "beat" stands for a specific territory that law enforcement operate in.
 Once the blog was launched, Buggs created his pen name to protect his identity; only a few people in his circle knew his real identity.

+Reporters and contributors

+The project is run by volunteer reporters based in the U.S. and Mexico.
+Borderland Beat claims that none of the reporters meet face-to-face and only maintain contact through the platform and via email.
+All Borderland Beat reporters conceal their identities and other personal information.
+Some posts are sometimes passed down through intermediaries to protect their integrity.
+"They could be journalists, cops, politicians, maybe even cartel members themselves," Buggs said in an interview.
+In addition, several reporters have passed through Borderland Beat's editorial board over the years, including some that "disappeared" from the online community without prior notice, like former Borderland Beat reporters "Iliana" and "Rise Machiavelli".
+Borderland Beat stated that they do not know if they are dead or alive.
+The most active contributor throughout Borderland Beat's history was "Chivis Martinez", a female reporter based in Mexico.
+She initially covered cartel violence in Coahuila and eventually in 2013, she took over the everyday management and operation of the blog.
+As the website does not run advertisements and receives no funding, contributing reporters are unpaid.